Trump complained Netanyahu was ‘so negative’ after Hamas partially accepts peace deal

 The Palestinian militant group has yet to agree to the disarmament demand.
 Trump, meanwhile, repeated his demand for Israel to cease attacks in a Friday Truth Social post.
 The next day, he said Israel had agreed to an “initial withdrawal line”.

-Rubio, speaking on Sunday, said he hoped that “90 percent” of the deal’s provisions would be defined and agreed upon by both sides before talks began on Monday in Qatar.
+Rubio, speaking on Sunday, said he hoped that “90 percent” of the deal’s provisions would be defined and agreed upon by both sides before talks began on Monday in Cairo.

-“Our hope is that by the time our team gets to Cairo, 90% of this has been worked out, and we're just sort of finalizing the logistical piece.
-We'd like to see it done yesterday,” he said.
+“Our hope is that by the time our team gets to Cairo, 90 per cent of this has been worked out, and we’re just sort of finalizing the logistical piece.
+We’d like to see it done yesterday,” he said.

 Join our commenting forum